Rodneyg3220/Meal-Tracker---Unit-2-Project/readME.md

 -As a user, I would like to input the ingredients need for each meal, because I would keep track of what is needed specifically to make the meal.
 -As a user, I would like to check a box once I have the ingrients needed for the meal, because I would like a reminder of the ingredients needed for my meal.
 -As a user, I want to select specific dates for each meal, because I want designate each meal for a specific day.
--As a user, I want to see the details of my meals for that on another page, because I would like to see a rundown of all details for the meals
+-As a user, I want to see the details of my meals for that on another page, because I would like to see a rundown of all details for the meals.
 ```
 ### Next Steps/In the future I would like to:
 ```